juantercerodiego/server-setup-to-employee-login/README.md

 **The final test to prove the setup works perfectly is logging into the client computer using one of the random user accounts created by the script.**

-**1:** On the restarted Windows 10 login screen, clicked Other User in the bottom left corner.
+**1:** Open the Remote Desktop Connection app on  main computer and entered the Windows 11 Client VM's public IP address.

-**2:** Typed in the username of one of the script-created users (like jdoe) and their password.
+**2:** When prompted for credentials, typed in the username of one of the script-created users (like mydomain\dogi.cug) and their password to initiate the login.

-**3:** Opened the Windows menu, searched for About your PC, and clicked Advanced system settings.
+**3:** Opened the Windows menu, searched for Command Prompt.

-**4:** Verified that the command returned mydomain\jdoe, proving the workstation is fully communicating with our cloud Active Directory server.
+**4:** Open Command Prompt, run (**whoami**), and verified that the command returned ( mydomain\dogi.cug), proving the workstation is fully communicating with our cloud Active Directory server.